kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 - There was no intuitive way to control the ordering of my `<script`.
 Well, there is [this method](https://github.com/jantimon/html-webpack-plugin/issues/140#issuecomment-376316414), but how about ordering among my `<link>` too?
 - There was no plugin that `preload` my CSS the way I wanted as we will see later.
 Well, there is [this](https://github.com/GoogleChrome/preload-webpack-plugin)(no control over attributes), [this](https://github.com/jantimon/resource-hints-webpack-plugin)(same), and [this](https://github.com/numical/style-ext-html-webpack-plugin)(no clear support for MiniCssExtractPlugin).

-Even if I could somehow hack them all together, I would have decided against it in a heartbeat if I'd known I could do it in a much intuitive and controlled way.
-So let's see about that.
+Even if I could somehow hack them all together, I would have decided against it in a heartbeat if I'd known I could do it in an intuitive and controlled way.
+And I did.

-Go ahead and disable the auto-injection:
+So go ahead and disable the auto-injection:

 ```javascript
 // webpack.production.js